TZstatsADS/ads-fall2023-project1-spardhax/lib/README.md

-# ADS Project 1: What made you happy today?
+# Project 1: Unraveling the stories Behind Women Smiles
 ### Code lib Folder

 The lib directory contains various files with function definitions (but only function definitions - no code that actually runs).